-Other services revenue - ERCOT's other revenue relates to services offered to its participants, including connectivity to ERCOT's grid, wide-area network usage, training for market participants, and membership dues.
+Other services revenue - ERCOT's other revenue relates to services that ERCOT offers or is required to provide its participants, including connectivity to ERCOT's grid, wide-area network usage, training for market participants, studies of operational issues, development of certain revisions to market rules and associated changes to IT systems, and membership dues.
 Revenue related to these services is recognized either as the services are performed or at the completion of the project, assuming ERCOT has no significant continuing obligation and collection is reasonably assured.
 The Company does not maintain an allowance for doubtful accounts as it does not believe it has a material risk of loss associated with lack of collection.
 Membership dues are recognized over the membership period.